traineraio/installfest2020/README.md

 You have to have __Node.js__ & __Yarn__ installed.
 You also need text editor, I'll recommend you __VS Code__.

-If you need help or ask any question, feel free to send me mail to <ondrej@sika.io>.
+If you need help or ask any question, feel free to send me mail to <zuz@zuzjes.com> or <ondrej@sika.io>.

 ### Install on Mac